-In this section the OSD post-processing algorithm is compared with other known post-processing methods that also significantly improve the performance of QLDPC codes.
-Below you can find a brief descriptions of these methods.
-All the procedures are repeated until all the parity-checks are satisfied or the maximal number of attempts $n_a$ is reached. \begin{itemize} \item {\bf Random perturbation} \cite{Poulin:2008}.
-If the syndrome is non-zero after the BP decoding then we randomly choose an unsatisfied c-node and randomly change the~initial LLRs for all the v-nodes adjacent to this c-node.
+In this section, the OSD post-processing algorithm is compared against the other known post-processing methods that also significantly improve the performance of the BP decoder.
+We assume that the probability distributions in the BP decoder are represented in terms of the log-likelihood ratios (LLRs).
+Below you can find a~brief description of these methods, where each method can be applied repeatedly after the BP decoder until all the parity-checks are satisfied or the maximal number of attempts $n_a$ is reached. \begin{itemize} \item {\bf Random perturbation} \cite{Poulin:2008}.
+If the syndrome is non-zero after the BP decoding, then we randomly choose an unsatisfied c-node and randomly change the~initial LLRs for all the v-nodes adjacent to this c-node.
 The main parameter of this method is the variance of the perturbation magnitude.
-After that the BP decoder runs with the perturbed input LLRs. \item {\bf Enhanced feedback} \cite{Wang:2012}.
-It is similar to the previous approach but the perturbation is not random and calculated using the previous BP output.
-If after the BP decoding the parity-checks are not satisfied, we randomly choose an~unsatisfied c-node and for all the~v-nodes adjacent to this c-node we set the~initial LLRs using the BP decoder output for these nodes.
-After that the BP decoder runs with the perturbed input LLRs. \item {\bf Matrix augmentation} \cite{Rigby:2019}.
+After the changes are done, the BP decoder runs with the perturbed input LLRs. \item {\bf Enhanced feedback} \cite{Wang:2012}.
+It is similar to the previous approach but the perturbations are not random and calculated using the previous BP output.
+If after the BP decoding the parity-checks are not satisfied, we randomly choose an~unsatisfied c-node.
+Then for all the~v-nodes adjacent to this c-node, we set the~initial LLRs using the BP decoder output for these nodes.
+After this is done the BP decoder runs with the perturbed input LLRs. \item {\bf Matrix augmentation} \cite{Rigby:2019}.
 In this method instead of modification of the input LLRs, the parity-check matrix itself is modified by random duplication of some rows.
 The fraction~$\delta$ of the~duplicated rows is called the~\emph{augmentation density}.
-Then a new decoding attempt with the augmented matrix is performed. \end{itemize}
+Then a~new decoding attempt with the augmented matrix is performed. \end{itemize}